gsaronni/showcase/sweigart/sweigart.md

 Project:  Updatable Multi-Clipboard

 ## Organizing files

+`shutil` or shell utilities module has functions to copy, move, rename and delete files in your Python programs.
+  - `shutil.copy(*source*, *destination*)`: Will copy a single file.
+  - `shutil.copytree(*source*, *destination*)`: Will copy an entire folder and every folder and file contained in it.
+  - `shutil.move(*source*, *destination*)`: Will move the file or folder.
+It will overwrite homonyms.
+    - If it doesn't find the folder name you are moving it to it assumes it is the new name of the file.
+    - Always check if the folder exists to avoid problems
+- `os.unlink(*path*)`: Will delete the file at *path*
+- `os.rmdir(*path*)`: Will delete the folder at *path*.
+This folder must be empty of any files or folders.
+- `shutil.rmtree(*path*)`: Will remove the folder at *path*, and all files and folders it contains will also be deleted.
+  - Double check before deleting
+- `send2trash`: Module that can only send files to the recycle bin.
+- `os.walk`:
+  - Returns three values on each iteration through the loop
+    - A string of the current folder's name
+    - A list of strings of the folders in the current folder
+    - A list of strings of the files in the current folder
+- `zipfile`:
+  - `.extractall()`: Extracts all the files and folders

 - ``:
 - ``:

 ## Debugging
 ## Web scraping
 ## Working with excel spreadsheets